helping yourself and others get ahead

 Participants on this delegation skills training course will learn how to delegate tasks and empower their team members.

-- Team leaders, supervisors and managers who want to improve their delegation skills and aim to empower their team members
+- Team leaders, supervisors and managers who want to improve their delegation skills training course and aim to empower their team members

 - Full-day training course.
 Half-day and shorter course options available